Emmotes/ic_spoilers/docs/season_5.md

         }
     ],
     "requirements": "",
-    "description": {"desc": "Increases the damage of all Champions that are not adjacent to $source by 100%.
-Increase damage dealt by $source by 100% for each Champion affected, stacking additively"}, "id": 1628,
+    "description": {"desc": "Increases the damage of all Champions that are not adjacent to $source by $(amount)%.
+Increase damage dealt by $source by $amount% for each Champion affected, stacking additively"}, "id": 1628,
     "flavour_text": "",
-    "graphic_id": 0,
+    "graphic_id": 20468,
     "properties": {
         "is_formation_ability": true,
         "owner_use_outgoing_description": true